Zombie Nightmare is a 1987 Canadian horror film starring Adam West and Jon-Mikl Thor, a follow-up of sorts to Thor's Rock & Roll Nightmare.

 - Asshole Victim: Nobody mourns when Jim Batten is killed.
 That includes his parents, according to the cop (an old friend) that told them.

-- Canada, Eh?: Park Harpell is in Sainte-Anne-de-Bellevue, Quebec.
+- Canada, Eh?: Park Harpell is in Sainte-Anne-de-Bellevue, Quebec, a suburb of Montreal.

 - Dirty Cop: Captain Churchman, and maybe most of his police department.